-A complete non-reverse coupling consists of a self-release coupling plus a non-reverse assembly, which includes pin carrier, pins, springs, pin retaining plate, and capscrews.
-On motors covered by this instruction book, the ratchet teeth are an integral part of the Endshield cover casting.
+A complete non-reverse coupling consists of a self-release coupling plus a non-reverse assembly, which includes pin carrier, pins, springs, pin retaining plate, and cap-screws.
+On motors covered by this instruction book, the ratchet teeth are an integral part of the endshield cover casting.

-A self-release or a bolted coupling can be converted to a non-reverse coupling on 324-405 frame motors without disturbing the adjustment of the pump shaft nut.
+A self-release or a bolted coupling can be converted to a non-reverse coupling on 326-405 frame motors without disturbing the adjustment of the pump shaft nut.
 The non-reverse assembly will normally be received as a unit.
-To assemble it onto the motor, unbolt and remove the fan, thus exposing the coupling pins or bolts.
-Next, remove the drivepins or bolts from the lower halfcoupling.
-Next, insert the long capscrews through the plate, pin carrier. top coupling. and Tighten them securely so that torque will be transmitted by friction between the coupling faces rather than through the bolts.
-See TORQUE REQUIREMENTS.
-Next, remove the three smaller capscrews securing the pin-retaining plate to the pin-carrier.
-Finally, put the fan into place on top of the pin-retaining plate and secure it with the three capscrews just removed.
+To assemble it onto the motor, loosen the three small cap screws that hold the pin-retaining plate so this plate can be centered during assembly.
+Next, remove the drive-pins or bolts from the lower half coupling.
+Then slide the nonreverse assembly down over the tip half-coupling.
+Next, insert the long cap screws through the plate, pin carrier, and top coupling and into the lower coupling.
+Tighten them securely so that torque will be transmitted by friction between the coupling faces rather than through the bolts.
+See torque requirements.
+Finally tighten the three small cap screws to secure the pin-retaining plate.
 On 213-286 frame machines, the pump shaft nut must be removed and the bolted or self-release coupling replaced with a non-reverse coupling.

 The top half of the coupling should seat solidly on the lower half and the pins should touch the bottom of the pockets between the teeth in the ratchet.
-The clearance between the pincarrier and the top of the ratchet teeth should be between 1/16" and 1/8".
+The clearance between the pin-carrier and the top of the ratchet teeth should be between 1/16" and 1/8".
+When installing a non-reverse coupling, do not use lubricant.
+Lubrication will lower the coefficient of friction between pins and pin-carrier and the pins may not stay up when motor reaches full speed.